 As with every version of this show, there are peculiarities of casting and emphasis.
 In translating a novel to the screen, the screenwriter and director may feature certain elements over others, or even create scenes that never appeared in the novel.
 That coupled with casting, costuming, and sets creates the uniqueness of each production.

-On the casting level, in this show, we have a group of five Bennett sisters, none of whom seem like they could possibly be in the same family.
+On the casting level, we have a group of five Bennett sisters, none of whom seem like they could possibly be in the same family.
 Susannah Harker does a great job as Jane, the eldest, but is miscast as the beautiful sister, not because she lacks beauty, but due to the fact that the hairstyles of the period are simply unflattering for her.
 She should never wear ringlets again.

 Other performers such as Polly Maberly (Kitty), will not look back in kindness upon this role, since she was cast perhaps three years before she entered her truly adorable phase, and yet the 1995 Polly is preserved forever.
-And Lucy Briers is cruelly blemished and dour, for someone who later looks a lot better in a pixie cut.
+And Lucy Briers is cruelly blemished and dour, for someone who looks a lot better in a pixie cut.

 Each character in Pride and Prejudice, certainly the main ones, but also these less central ones, embody both themes mentioned in the title.